 Nucleus hives, or nucs, are small 5 frame colonies made up by dividing existing colonies in the early spring.
 Each nuc is given a queen and the colonies are allowed to establish themselves.
-When you receive your nuc it will consist of a frame with some of honey, 3 frames of brood with some honey and pollen, and one frame of foundation being drawn out as an area for the colony to expand into.
-Because there is brood hatching and young bees being born, nucs build up more quickly than packages and need to be transferred to full size colonies immediately.
-It is possible for them be ready for a second brood box within a few weeks of installation.
+When you receive your nuc it will consist of a frame with some honey, 3 frames of brood with some honey and pollen, and one frame of foundation being drawn out as an area for the colony to expand into.
+Because there is brood hatching and young bees being born, nucs build up more quickly than packages and need to be transferred to full-size colonies immediately.
+It is possible for a nuc to be ready for a second brood box within a few weeks of installation.
 Nucs should be fed until all frames in the first and second brood chamber are drawn out.
 Please note that if drawn frames are used instead of foundation they will be filled very quickly.
 The colony will need a super sooner if drawn comb is used.

 Our nucs are raised in the south by a trusted bee supplier.
 We inspect each nuc to ensure it is strong and ready to be given to the beekeeper.
-The nuc box itself is a plastic nuc with 1 entrance, and holds 5 frames.
+The nuc box itself is a plastic nuc with 1 entrance and holds 5 frames.
 Once you transfer the frames into a permanent hive (not included), the plastic nuc box is very handy for storing frames, catching swarms, or other quick jobs.

 Marked queens are available.
 Please choose between "Marked or "Unmarked" when ordering.
 Marked queens are an additional $6.00.
-For 2020, queens will have a blue mark.

 We are expecting our nucs to be ready to hand out in late April or early May.
 This date is very tentative and is subject to change due to weather (here or down South) or other delays.
 Please provide us your cell phone number, email, and home phone number so we can contact you.

 Transporting your nuc: Keeping the nuc cool is extremely important.
 Typically, we close the entrance for you, and you can then transport the nuc with minimal bees on the outside of the box.
-The nuc must be transported home immediately in the back of a pickup truck, or in a well cooled car.
+The nuc must be transported home immediately in the back of a pickup truck, or in a well-cooled car.
 Do not stop on the way.
 Once arriving home, place the nuc in the location where the hive will be and open the entrance.
 Do not wait to do this; open the entrance as soon as you get home.
 After the bees have calmed down a bit (an hour or two), transfer the frames and bees into their permanent home.

 2. Payment: Full Payment is due when your order is placed.
-Cancellations: Nuc orders cancelled before March 31st will be refunded the purchase price minus a $20 fee per nuc.
+Cancellations: Nuc orders canceled before March 31st will be refunded the purchase price minus a $20 fee per nuc.
 If canceling after March 31st, then no refund will be made UNLESS we can resell the nuc.